 You can apply for a PTIN online in about 15 minutes, or you can complete and mail in a paper Form W-12.

 Note: The processing time for paper applications is four to six weeks.
-There is no cost to apply for a PTIN.

 When you are ready to create your account, head to the IRS website, here.